A Gamma-convergence approach to large deviations: Applications to Large Deviations

 \section{Applications to Large Deviations}

 In this section a few consequences of the results of section~\ref{s:3} are discussed.

-The following proposition gives an explicit representation of the optimal upper and low bound rate functions, see also\cite[Chapter~4.1]{DZ}, which will come useful in the following. \begin{proposition}[Existence of Large Deviations] There exist $\upbar{I}^{\mb a}$ and $\downbar{I}^{\mb a}$ which are respectively the minimal and maximal lower semicontinuous functionals for which the upper bound and the weak lower bound hold respectively.
+The following proposition gives an explicit representation of the optimal upper and low bound rate functions, see also \cite[Chapter~4.1]{DZ}, which will come useful in the following. \begin{proposition}[Existence of Large Deviations] There exist $\upbar{I}^{\mb a}$ and $\downbar{I}^{\mb a}$ which are respectively the minimal and maximal lower semicontinuous functionals for which the weak lower bound and the upper bound hold respectively.
 A weak LDP holds for $(\mu_n)$ with speed $(a_n)$ iff $\upbar{I}^{\mb a}=\downbar{I}^{\mb a}$.
 The following representations of $\upbar{I}^{\mb a}$ and $\downbar{I}^{\mb a}$ hold

 where the supremums are carried over all the sequences $(V_n)$ such that $V_n\colon X \to \bb [-\infty,+\infty]$ is measurable (or equivalently continuous and bounded) and $\mu_n (e^{a_n V_n}) \le 1$ (or equivalently $\mu_n (e^{a_n V_n}) = 1$ or equivalently $\varlimsup_n a_n^{-1} \log \mu_n(e^{a_n V_n})\le 0$). \end{proposition} \begin{proof} The existence of the optimal rate functions $\upbar I^{\mb a}$ and $\downbar I^{\mb a}$, and the first representation formula above follows from the equivalences (P1) $\Leftrightarrow$ (H1) in Theorems~\ref{t:convldlow}-\ref{t:convldup}.
 By \eqref{e:Hcond}, it is easy to see that, given $x\in X$, the sequence $\mu_n^{B_\delta(x)}$ is an optimal recovery sequence for $\delta_x$ in the $\Gamma$-limit of $H^{\mb a}_n$, provided $\delta \downarrow 0$ after $n\to +\infty$.
 The second equalities in \eqref{e:optlow}-\eqref{e:optup} then follow again by (P1) $\Leftrightarrow$ (H1) in Theorem~\ref{t:convldlow}-\ref{t:convldup}.
 The third equalities in \eqref{e:optlow}-\eqref{e:optup} follow in the same fashion, if one remarks that the supremum in the rightest hand side is attained on the family of sequences $(V_n)$ of the form